-In close consultation with the academic community, the IAS identifies research areas where interdisciplinary collaboration is likely to create new knowledge, building on the disciplinary strengths of the university.
+In close consultation with the academic community, the IAS identifies research areas, where interdisciplinary collaboration and a complexity approach are likely to create new knowledge, building on the disciplinary strengths of the university.

 At the IAS researchers work collaboratively with complex systems methodology as their common language.
+It enables the integration of data, information and knowledge from different academic disciplines.
 Foundational phenomena of complex adaptive systems are found in most of today's most pressing challenges.
 Using theory and tools from complexity science, the IAS addresses questions that lead to a better understanding of:

 - Laws, processes and mechanisms underpinning complex scientific and societal questions.
 Some examples: Tipping Points, Emergence, Intractability, Resilience, Self-organisation etc.;